MEDSL/official-precinct-returns/2016-precinct-president/coverage-notes-2016-precinct-president.md

 ## Texas

+Added 2018-04-09.

-Added 2018-04-09 - There are no returns for local races..
+  - There are no returns for local races.
+  - Returns for uncontested races to the Texas House of Representatives do not appear in the data.

 ## Utah